kyoto-shift/ktrysmt.github.io/index.md

 I'm a japanese web developer and live in Japan.
 - I work as Site Reliability Engineer, Gopher or Javascript Ninja.
-- I am interested in Golang, Vim, Docker and Site Reliability Engineering.
+- I'm interested in Golang, Vim, Docker and Site Reliability Engineering.

 ### SNS